carlmart/gaddressbook01/README.md

 ** Google's Protobuf for C++/Java/Python **

 This library is awesome, creates classes for a variety of languages.
-You will need to follow a tutorial :
+Follow the tutorial below :
 [cpp tutorial](https://developers.google.com/protocol-buffers/docs/cpptutorial)

 Also Download and install the library: